 Why SantaCon?
 Because it’s fun!

-Visiting San Francisco in mid December imagine our surprise to see hundreds of Santa’s flooding into the park adjacent to one of the busiest shopping areas of the city.
+Imagine our surprise to see hundreds of Santa’s flooding into the park adjacent to one of the busiest shopping areas in San Francisco city in mid December.
+What had we stepped into?

-Braving the cold winter’s day, Santas sheltering from the light drizzle of rain under umbrellas or plastic see-through raincoats whilst others were dressed scantily and seemed not to notice the rain or the cold.
+Braving the cold winter’s day, Santa’s sheltered from the light drizzling rain under umbrellas or plastic see-through raincoats.
+Others were dressed scantily seemingly oblivious to the rain or the cold.
+They strolled off towards the first pub-stop accompanied by Santa’s and Elves playing Drums, Flutes, Trumpets and other musical instruments.

 What is SantaCon?

-SantaCon is an annual pub crawl in which people dressed in Santa Claus costumes or as other Christmas characters and band together with the common purpose of distributing gifts to underprivileged people as they wander from pub to pub.
+SantaCon is an annual pub crawl in which people dress in Santa Claus costumes or as other Christmas characters.

-Check out the SantaCon website for details of your local SantaCon.
+Check out the SantaCon website for details of your local event.

-Everywhere.
-If you don’t see a SantaCon, check the Locations page.
+If you don’t see a SantaCon happening near you in the lead up to Christmas, check the Locations page.

-Much to my surprise SantaCon takes place in a number of cities around the world .. even our very own Melbourne and Adelaide in Australia.
+Much to my surprise SantaCon takes place in a number of cities around the world, even sunny Australia.
+Lookout for the Melbourne and Adelaide events next year.
 In fact, at least 397 cities in 52 countries and some cities have more than one SantaCon!

-SantaCon.info is the official site and is the work of one Santa.
-A ‘websanta’ takes personal responsibility and pride in doing the best he can to enable you (Santa) to enjoy, or find or create a SantaCon near you.
+SantaCon.info is the official site and is the work of one ‘websanta’ who takes personal responsibility and pride in doing the best he can to enable you to enjoy, locate, participate or even create a SantaCon near you.

 Free for Santa